-Emilyn is a first year graduate student in the Women’s History Program.
+Emilyn is a first year graduate student in the Women’s History Program at Sarah Lawrence College.

 If you attended the Women’s March last weekend, you likely saw protestors sporting T-shirts reading “The Future is Female.”
 Well, maybe they were hidden in the frigid January temperatures, but you’ve seen them – they’ve been everywhere these past few years.
 The T-shirt came back into feminist fashion in 2015 after lesbian history Instagram account, h_e_r_s_t_o_r_y, posted a photo.
 In 1975, Liza Cowan took a photograph of her girlfriend, Alix Dobkin, wearing a white crew neck T-shirt with the slogan printed in basic blue letters.
 The resurfaced photo prompted the hand-crafted goods retailer Otherwild to remake the T-shirt with a similar design.
 (1) The T-shirt has since been mass produced by a number of different companies in various styles.
 The pithy, alliterative slogan itself has become a rallying cry to elect female leaders in politics.
 Hell, I’ve shouted it.
 I’ve even contemplated buying myself a shirt.
 They’re cute.
 Here’s the thing, though – We can’t view the slogan with the same simplicity as the T-shirt’s monochromatic design.